 Recipients of Future Makers awards will receive their award in full via bank transfer as soon as possible after the award ceremony.
 Winners will be profiled on our website and social media.
 A template will be shared with all winners to be completed by an agreed date.
 We invite winners to keep us updated about how the award has impacted you, any new work created and to share any stories/news/opportunities you might have as a result of your award.

-Materials supports are designed to assist students in creating new and innovative work that they would not otherwise be able to produce.
-Materials supports can be used for prototyping costs, purchase of craft/design related materials and shipping of the same.
+Materials awards are designed to assist students in creating new and innovative work that they would not otherwise be able to produce.
+Materials awards can be used for prototyping costs, purchase of craft/design related materials and shipping of the same.
 This category can now include the purchase of machinery/equipment to produce a body of work also.

-Travel and Training Support Awards (Student & Emerging Maker)
+Travel and Training Awards (Student & Emerging Maker)

 Towards the cost of national or international design and craft-based residency programmes or a specialised course in a craft and design discipline.
 Residency funding aims to support students in the development of their practice and skills and to gain experience of international trends and best practice.
 Expenses can include flights, travel within host location, accommodation for the duration of the event/course/residency, some material expenses directly connected to residencies or courses, museum/conference/course fees, studio rental costs associated with a residency.
 Please note booking confirmations are not proof of payment and must be accompanied by payment invoice/receipt.
 Costs that are not covered under the travel and training support include taxis, shipping of work home after course or residency, accommodation beyond the duration of the proposed activities (i.e. no more than one night before and one night after the activity is taking place), material costs that cannot be directly connected with purposed activities.